binaryage/xrefresh/index.md

 ## Unix

+### You should check out [AutoRefresh](https://github.com/logankoester/autorefresh) by [Logan Koester](http://blog.logankoester.com/)

+---

-There are some ports in the wild:
+There are also some XRefresh ports in the wild:

  * [https://github.com/YouWoTMA/xrefresh-server](https://github.com/YouWoTMA/xrefresh-server) by Carl Jhonson
  * [https://github.com/justmoon/xrefresh-emacs](https://github.com/justmoon/xrefresh-emacs) by Stefan Thomas